Data Types

 9. Type Casting (Conversion)

-Real-world ML Example: CSV files often load data as str
+Real-world ML Example: CSV files often load data as str.
+You must convert to int or float:

 Summary Table